EGI-Federation/documentation/content/en/users/data/management/rucio/commands/_index.md

   files from being added or removed.
 - `dids` the files within Rucio you wish to be replicates.
 - `copies` How many copies of the data you want to make.
-- `rse_expression` can either be a specific RSE, or can be a filter. expression, such as `tape=True` or `country=UK` and Rucio will place as many copies as was requested in different sites (when possible), to fulfil the rule.
+- `rse_expression` can either be a specific RSE, or can be a filter.
+Expression, such as `tape=True` or `country=UK` and Rucio will place as many copies as was requested in different sites (when possible), to fulfil the rule.